Literary-Insights/blog/src/content/blog/Don't Trust Your Gut - Seth Stephens-Davidowitz.txt-1.md

 Data shows that people compete for mates with shiny, attention-grabbing qualities like attractiveness even though those traits don't predict happiness, so focusing romantic attention on undervalued groups like short men and less attractive people can increase chances of finding a compatible mate.

  Based on the research, it seems like the overall effects of parenting on children's outcomes are more limited than most people expect.
-Here are the key points:

 - Studies show that parenting decisions account for a small portion of the variation in children's outcomes.
 Genetics and environmental factors outside the home have a much bigger influence.